 Ampyra side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Ampyra: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Ampyra: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-pain or burning when you urinate;
+pain or burning when you urinate; or

-relapse or worsening of MS symptoms;
+relapse or worsening of MS symptoms.

-Less serious Ampyra side effects may include:
+Common Ampyra side effects may include:

 sleep problems (insomnia);